ufukpalpas/Horus/docs/index.md

 This report will contain information about the Horus, its constraints, professional and ethical issues, functional and non-functional requirements.</p>

-<p style="text-align:justify;">   The goal of Horus is to recognize human emotions from the mimics of their faces.
+<p style="text-align:justify; white-space:pre;">   The goal of Horus is to recognize human emotions from the mimics of their faces.
 A
 camera will rapidly take images/video and Horus will analyze their faces.
 In single user mode for Horus to analyze a user's face, there shouldn't be any obstacle, so if the user wears a mask, hat, etc. Horus will warn the user and will be able to analyze the emotions of the user in real